Home / Neighborhoods / Brooklyn Heights

 The Neighborhood

 Brooklyn Heights holds a singular place in New York City's residential landscape.
-Designated as the city's first historic district in 1965, its tree-lined streets contain one of the finest collections of 19th-century architecture in the United States.
-Developed in the 1820s through the 1860s as one of America's earliest commuter suburbs — connected to Manhattan by the Fulton Ferry — the neighborhood has retained its genteel character for nearly two centuries.
-Federal, Greek Revival, Italianate, and Romanesque Revival rowhouses stand shoulder to shoulder along streets that have barely changed in over a hundred years.
+The first suburb in America, Brooklyn Heights was designated as the city's first historic district in 1965, and the neighborhood has retained its genteel character for nearly two centuries.
+Its tree-lined streets contain one of the finest collections of 19th-century architecture in the United States.
+Federal, Greek Revival, Italianate, and Romanesque Revival row houses stand shoulder to shoulder along streets that have barely changed in over a hundred years.

-The Brooklyn Heights Promenade, cantilevered over the Brooklyn-Queens Expressway, offers one of the most celebrated views in the world: the full sweep of Lower Manhattan, the Brooklyn Bridge, and the Statue of Liberty.
+The Brooklyn Heights Promenade offers one of the most celebrated views in the world: the full sweep of Lower Manhattan, the Brooklyn Bridge, and the Statue of Liberty.
 Below the Promenade, Brooklyn Bridge Park's 85 acres of waterfront parkland have transformed the neighborhood's western edge into a recreational destination.
 Yet Brooklyn Heights remains, at its core, a quiet residential enclave — a place where neighbors know each other by name and Montague Street serves as the village's charming main thoroughfare.

 Market Snapshot